Arab cinema: Role of women in Arab cinema

 Hind Rostom in the early 1950s.
 Rostom was considered a sex symbol from a golden era of Egyptian cinema.

 Women from the Middle East who were interested in filmmaking were cared of since they, who were born during the 1960s and 1970s, were sent to study about this medium in the United States, such as Najwa Najjar from Palestine and Dahna Abourahme from Lebanon, and others who studied Paris, Canada, and New York.
 Therefore, the European style in their feature films is noticeable, apart from the effect of colonization.
 Arab women filmmakers also had an important role in providing sense of civil war traumas that happened during the war, as well as touching on social issues that were specifically related to women, such as sexual abuse.

 Pursuing a film career was risky in the 1930s, especially for women, due to their traditional domestic roles at the time.
-Nonetheless, one of the trailblazing female pioneers in Egyptian cinema, Bahiga Hafez, boldly assumed a leading role in shaping the emerging film industry as a producer, director, and composer.
-The peril of her work is almost (but never entirely) offset by the remarkable achievement of her debut film, Al-Dahaia (The Victims, Egypt, 1932).
+Nonetheless, one of the female pioneers in Egyptian cinema, Bahiga Hafez, assumed a leading role in shaping the emerging film industry as a producer, director, and composer.
+Hafez's debut film, Al-Dahaia (The Victims, Egypt, 1932), is a highly regarded film within Arab cinema.